Why It's Best to Have a Individualized Breast Cancer Treatment Plan

 March 08, 2018

-Every woman with breast cancer is unique and needs an individualized treatment plan.
+Every woman with breast cancer is unique and needs an individualized breast cancer treatment plan.
 Doctors consider age, overall health and other factors to create a customized plan to treat her cancer and preserve her health.
 In particular, young, elderly and pregnant women require highly customized care.

 Breast Cancer and Pregnancy